tsolomko/SWCompression/README.md

 - SWCompression/Zlib
 - SWCompression/ZIP

-You can add some of them instead of `pod 'SWCompression'`

 Also, do not forget to include `use_frameworks!` line in your Podfile.

 To complete installation, run `pod install`.

-#### Options for CocoaPods users
+#### "Optional Dependencies"

-Both ZIP and 7-Zip containers have compression method which is most likely to be used when compressing files into them.
+Both ZIP and 7-Zip containers have a single compression method which is most likely to be used, for compression of data inside them.
 This is Deflate for ZIP and LZMA/LZMA2 for 7-Zip.
 Thus, SWCompression/ZIP subspec have SWCompression/Deflate subspec as a dependency and SWCompression/LZMA subspec as a dependency for SWCompression/SevenZip.

-But both these containers support other compression methods, some of them are implemented in SWCompression.
+But both of these formats support other compression methods, and some of them are implemented in SWCompression.
 For CocoaPods configurations there are some sort of 'optional dependencies' for such compression methods.

 "Optional dependency" in this context means that SWCompression/ZIP or SWCompression/7-Zip will support particular compression methods only if a corresponding subspec is expicitly specified in your Podfile and installed.

-__List of "optional dependecies":__
+List of "optional dependecies":

-For SWCompression/ZIP:
+- For SWCompression/ZIP:
     - SWCompression/BZip2
     - SWCompression/LZMA

-For SWCompression/SevenZip:
+- For SWCompression/SevenZip:
     - SWCompression/BZip2
     - SWCompression/Deflate

-__Note:__ If you use Carthage or Swift Package Manager you always have the full package, and ZIP will be built with both additional BZip2 and LZMA support as well as 7-Zip will be build with both additional Deflate and BZip2 support.
+__Note:__ If you use Carthage or Swift Package Manager you always have the full package and ZIP and 7-Zip are built with Deflate, BZip2 and LZMA/LZMA2 support.

 ### Carthage